by Darryl Cox, Senior Science & Policy Officer.

 Global region: Palaearctic, Oriental regions

 Geographic distribution: Europe – Albania, Andorra, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Republic of North Macedonia, Moldova, Montenegro, Netherlands, Norway, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom.
-Asia – Turkey, Russia, Kazakhstan, Mongolia China.
+Asia – Turkey, Russia, Kazakhstan, Mongolia, Tibet, China.

 Conservation status: Least concern